Research and Publication Ethics

 (3) In the case of large-scale research involving researchers from multiple institutions, the organization must clearly state the author(s) who is (are) directly responsible for the contents of the paper.

 (4) All persons designated as authors with their names stated on a paper should satisfy author qualifications.
-However, research funding, data collection, or overall research supervision alone does not satisfy the requirements for authorship.
+Research funding, data collection, or overall research supervision alone does not satisfy the requirements for authorship.

 (5) Authors are classified into single author, first author, corresponding author, and co-authors.